dipedro/fitness-food/README.md

 - In the beginning i threat the column code with a BigInt, but when i finish the load i saw that i lost the zeros when a barcode start with zeros.
 So i change the column type to VARCHAR(20) to handle with barcodes (EAN-13) or internal codes.

 - For prevent errors in the next integration (i'm always getting the same first hundred products in each file), i add the clausule SKIP DUPLICATES in the bulk insert of products.

+- I reuse some abstractions that i use in another project to handle with pagination in the /products route.

+- I decided remove some properties in the update endpoint, because for me don't make sense update the created_at, code and etc of a product.

+- I make a configuration to run the cron job every day at 2AM, because thinking in a use of this API in the early hours of the morning, usage, in theory, is lower.

 >  This is a challenge by [Coodesh](https://coodesh.com/)